jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

 Explanation : `scaffold#run` invokes 'run' method on the 'scaffold' plugin.  `java#` forces the `java` plugin to be loaded.
 When loaded, 'java' plugin has the effect to instruct scaffold plugin extra actions for generating a Java project.

-By default the project layout mimics the Maven one so sources are supposed to lie in _src/main/java_.
+By default the project mimics Maven layout convention so sources are supposed to lie in _src/main/java_.

 Execute `jerkar java#info` to see an abstract of the project setup.